Politics of Brittany: Other elections

 In the 2007 legislative election, 13 Socialists were elected.
 The UMP won 11 seats.
 One centrist affiliated with the MoDem (now New Centre) was elected.
 One PS dissident, Marcel Rogemont was also elected.

+Political movements

+The reunification of Brittany is supported by 50% of the inhabitants of Brittany and of Loire-Atlantique compared to 28% who are opposed, and is considered a prerequisite to further autonomy.